yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/Accountability/Accountability.md

 			- The user has at least one partnership recorded in Partnerships.
 		- effects:
-			- For each partnership where the user is the main user and partner is the partner:
-				- If reportFrequency is Immediate: generate a string report of all unreported failures from the current day and mark them as reported in AdherenceFailures
+			- For each partnership where the user is the main user and partner is the partner: generate a string report of all unreported failures from the current day and mark them as reported in AdherenceFailures
-				- If reportFrequency is Daily:
-						• Let previousDay = current date minus one day
-						• If the last report date is before the previous day:
-							- generate a string report of all unreported failures from the current day and mark them as reported in AdherenceFailures
-				- If reportFrequency is Weekly:
-						• If seven or more days have passed since the last report date:
-							- generate a string report of all unreported failures from the past 7 days and mark them as reported in AdherenceFailures
 				- append this generated string report to allReports in Report with (user:partner, accountabilitySeeker: user) and updates lastReportedDate